 To start taking those next steps you’ll want to make some adjustments and iterate your workshop.

-The degree of iteration can vary wildly depending on how your first version came out, but if you’ve taken on the Workshop Creator mindsets and principles (and hopefully dived into some of my other guides on workshops), you may be pleasantly surprised at how little there is to change.
+The degree of iteration can vary wildly depending on how your first version came out, but if you’ve taken on the Workshop Creator mindsets and principles, you may be pleasantly surprised at how little there is to change.

 After the first of those 90-minute sessions I mentioned in the example above, I had a laundry list of changes to make.
 These were things I’d scribbled down during and after the session, and also some feedback from my collaborator Josh who was facilitating breakout rooms and also observing the main room session which I led.